The greenest and boldest Ceremony ever

-The Rio 2016 Olympic Opening Ceremony – overseen by the Executive Producer Marco Balich and produced by CC 2016 – was the coolest and happiest ceremony ever, with a strong message of sustainability and friendship, gone on stage at the Maracaña Stadium in Rio de Janeiro.
+The Rio 2016 Olympic Opening Ceremony – with the Executive Production of Marco Balich and produced by CC 2016 – was the coolest and happiest Ceremony ever, with a strong message of sustainability and friendship, gone on stage at the Maracaña Stadium in Rio de Janeiro.

-Sustainability was the fil rouge both for creativity, production systems and solutions and legacy delivery plan.
+Sustainability was the fil rouge both for creativity, production systems and legacy delivery plan.

-The first part of the Ceremony – Pindorama – was focused on the bird of life in the biggest garden of the world: the Amazon Rainforest.
-The genesis of Brazilian people and culture from indigenous and than how throughout the planet we sacrificed nature to build our civilization.
+The first part of the Ceremony “Pindorama” was focused on the birth of life in the biggest garden of the world: the Amazon Rainforest.
+The genesis of Brazilian people and culture from indigenous and then how throughout the planet we sacrificed nature to build our civilization.
 There was represented the building of contemporary Brazil, organized around densely populated mega-cities, and start the celebrations of great Brazilian artists, singers and inventors who contributed to the history of the country.

 After the Party the show began talking about our planet.
 Climate change and the depletion of natural resources need our attention and the Olympic Opening Ceremony was a wonderful opportunity to shed light on this subject.
 For the first time in an Olympic Ceremony more than 11,000 athletes participated in an action upon entering the stadium: each of them received a seed and a cartridge with soil to seed a native tree of Brazil.

 The Olympic Rings were formed by green trees, to remind us that the idea of replanting forests should be universal.